Sailing (sport): Short course racing

 Harbor or buoy races are conducted in protected waters, and are quite short, usually taking anywhere from a few minutes to a few hours.
 All sorts of sailing craft are used for these races, including keel-boats of all sizes, as well as dinghies, trailer sailors, catamarans, skiffs, sailboards, and other small craft.

 This kind of race is most commonly run over one or more laps of a triangular course marked by a number of buoys.
 The course starts from an imaginary line drawn from a 'committee boat' to the designated 'starting' buoy or 'pin'.
 A number of warning signals are given telling the crews exactly how long until the race starts.
 The aim of each crew is to cross the start line at full speed exactly as the race starts.
 A course generally involves tacking upwind to a 'windward' marker or buoy.
 Then bearing away onto a downwind leg to a second jibe marker.
 Next another jibe on a second downwind leg to the last mark which is called the 'downwind mark' (or 'leeward mark').
 At this mark the boats turn into wind once again to tack to the finish line.
+Navigating these rapid directional changes requires intense synchronisation between crew members, as split-second timing during tacks and jibes is critical to maintaining momentum and capitalising on wind shifts.

 The most famous and longest running of these events are: